jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Previous research projects:

 - **Risk management in the AI Act.** The EU AI Act is the most comprehensive attempt to regulate AI in a major jurisdiction.
 In this article, I conduct a legal analysis of Art.
-9, the key risk management provision.
-[Read →](https://doi.org/10.1017/err.2023.1)
+9, the key risk management provision. [[Read](https://doi.org/10.1017/err.2023.1)]

 - **Risk assessments at AGI companies** (with [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
-We review popular risk assessment techniques from other industries and discuss how companies that have the stated goal of build AGI could use them.
-[Read →](https://arxiv.org/abs/2307.08823)
+We review popular risk assessment techniques from other industries and discuss how companies that have the stated goal of build AGI could use them. [[Read](https://arxiv.org/abs/2307.08823)]

 ![Risk Management](/risk_management.jpg "Risk Management")